|Nutritional Guidelines (per serving)|

 Lemon slices or fresh mint, garnish

 In a medium (2- or 3-quart) saucepan, combine the sugar and 1 cup of water.

 Bring to a boil over medium heat, stirring until all the sugar is dissolved.

-Remove from heat and cool to room temperature.
-Refrigerate this mixture (simple syrup) while you make the rest of the lemonade.
+Remove from heat and pour into a heat-safe container like a jar.
+Cool to room temperature.
+Refrigerate the simple syrup while you make the rest of the lemonade.

-Juice the lemons over a strainer, until you have 1 cup of fresh lemon juice.
+Juice the lemons and strain the juice.
+You want 1 cup of fresh lemon juice.

 In a pitcher, add the lemon juice to the remaining 5 cups of cold water.

 Serve in ice-filled glasses, garnishing with lemon slices or fresh mint, and enjoy.